Do you know that you can buy up to $150,000 of term life insurance from a company that has no height and weight requirement at all?

 Best No Exam Overweight Insurance Companies

-Just keep in mind that all of these no exam life insurance companies can order medical records prior to making you an offer or if there is a death claim made in first 2 policy years.
+Just keep in mind that most of these no exam life insurance companies can order medical records prior to making you an offer or if there is a death claim made in first 2 policy years.

 So if you intend to apply to a "no exam" insurance company, be honest about your actual height/weight at the time you apply.